 Joining Meethi Zindagi took me out of isolation towards a splendid life despite type 1 diabetes.
 I want everyone like me to live life to the fullest.
-I am a student of Nutrition and Dietetics and working with Meethi Zindagi as a Peer Leader since Jan 2018.
-I am the Team Leader of Meethi Zindagi's Islamabad chapter since Dec 2018.
-I provide nutrition education and support to my type 1 diabetes peers.
+I am a student of Nutrition and Dietetics and have worked with Meethi Zindagi as a Peer Leader.